rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 Here the goal is to create a Dog Breed Classifier and build an application for the same.
 The tasks involved are:
 1. Download and Process the Images of the Dogs and Humans
 2. Detect the Dogs and Humans using the Pre-Trained models such as Haarcascade and VGG-16
-3. Build and train a classifier to calssify dog breeds from scratch
+3. Build and train a classifier to classify dog breeds from scratch
-4. Also, train the model using transfer learning with an effieciency to be used for application too.
+4. Also, train the model using transfer learning with an efficiency to be used for application too.
-5. Using the App, predict the breed of the dog and also the category of dog breed the human resembles to.
+5. Using the App, predict the breed of the dog and also the category of dog breed the human resembles.

-It is application which can be quite handy to recognise the breeds of unknown dogs for the user and also have fun by creating a resemblance of a dog to the given human images.
+It is an application that can be quite handy to recognize the breeds of unknown dogs for the user and also have fun by creating a resemblance of a dog to the given human images.

 ### Datasets and Inputs

 Here, in the Dog Breed Classification, the dataset contains the images of Dogs and Humans.
 There are a total of 133 breeds, 8351 images for dogs.
 Using these images as data, it has to be processed according to our needs and a model has to be designed to train our machine.

-In our case we observe that the split of train and test data is 90%-10%, i.e. 90% for training and 10% for testing purpose.
-In the training data we have reserved an other 10% for validation.
+In our case, we observe that the split of train and test data is 90%-10%, i.e. 90% for training and 10% for testing purposes.
+In the training data, we have reserved another 10% for validation.
 The resultant split of data can be observed in the below graph.

-From the below plot we can observe that, a total of 6680 images will be used to train our machine, to further fine tune our parameters we use an other 835 images for validating it.
-And, lastly, we will be using 836 images to test our models performance for various evaluation of metrics.
+From the below plot we can observe that a total of 6680 images will be used to train our machine, to further fine-tune the parameters we use another 835 images for validating it.
+And, lastly, we will be using 836 images to test our model's performance for various evaluation of metrics.

 <br>
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/TVT.png" />